histfitter/histfitter/README.md

 ## Setup

-The environment can be set doing
+The environment can be set by activating the setup script in the root folder

 ```
 source setup.sh